OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-03.md

 ## Micah 3:2

-> You who detest goodness and embrace wickedness,
+> You who hate goodness and love wickedness,
-> Who strip away their skin
+> Who tear away their skin
 > And their flesh from their bones,

 ## Micah 3:3